 Who are We?

 Turtle Protectors advocate, support and protect our Turtle relatives living within some city parks in Tkaronto while embracing all of our kin!
+We have a Hotline that responds to calls about all turtles who are seen on land, injured, or deceased.

 • Reconcile human impacts upon our turtle relatives